 Navigating public transportation can be one of the most difficult but rewarding experiences while traveling.
 Something that’s so simple at home becomes inconceivably complex when you don’t speak the language or quite grasp the lay of the land.

-Apps like Google Maps, Embark and Maps.me will show you navigation routes by several modes of transportation, such as by foot or by car.
+Travel apps like Google Maps, Embark and Maps.me will show you navigation routes by several modes of transportation, such as by foot or by car.
 Meanwhile, using apps like Rome2Rio will help you understand all of your options for traveling from Point A to Point B. You can compare your cheapest and quickest routes, as well, before you even get there.

 When traveling on the ground in a place that’s foreign to you, it’s smart to consider all of your options and not just go with the cheapest one.
 Traveling by bus might mean that you spend less money, but you might have a far more complicated journey.